AlisaFox/C-projects/SimpleFileSystem/README.md

 nowhere near as complicated as they are in reality, for example we only have single indirect pointers, no double / triple ones.
 The root-directory is pointed to by the superblock which is pointed to by the first i-Node.

+Then we use these memory structures to make files.
+We can edit them by writing to / reading from them by using a buffer.
+There are read and write pointers associated with each file to make things easier.
+Some tricky parts were involved in the read and write functions as often files were bigger than individual data blocks.

 ### The main `sfs_api.c` functions:

 ```